SanjayTml/veeam-test/README.md

 - l : Path to the log file

 ### Logging
 The program logs all events and errors during the synchronization process.
-The log files are stored in the same directory as the program and are named as sync.log.
+By default, the log file is stored in the same directory as the program and is named as 'sync.log'.

 ### Exiting the program
 The program periodically asks the user to quit the program with a timeout feature.
 If the user enters 'q' the program exits and if the user enters 'c' the program continues to sync instantly otherwise waits until the timeout.